enfrte/kuku/README.md

 ## Install

+Install the dependencies managed by composer.

+Change .env_copy to .env and set the values to your own.

 Navigate to `kuku` and put the `kuku` folder one directory back from the web root.

 Navigate to the `kuku/public` folder and put kuku folder in the web root.

 Get the OS path to the `kuku` folder one directory back from the web root, and add as the values to 'ABSOLUTE_PRIVATE_APP_PATH' and 'UI' in index.php

-Run the install script to create the sqlite db.
+Log in to /admin, run the /install script to create the sqlite db.

 ## Local dev